 Barry War Museum

-St Baruc's Church
+St Baruc's Chapel

 It's believed Barry gets its name from 6th century Celtic Saint Baruc.
 You can visit the remains of the chapel dedicated to him which date back to the 8th century.
-There's not a great deal to see, but four pilgrimages to St Baruc’s church on Barry Island were once considered equivalent to one to Rome.
+There's not a great deal to see, but four pilgrimages to St Baruc’s Chapel on Barry Island were once considered equivalent to one to Rome.
 A special service is held here each year on St Baruc's Day - 27 September.

 Parks and gardens in Barry